There is something I have been wanting to share with you and tonight, I feel like writing about it.

 That was a game changer for me.
 Did I take her shoes back to her?
 No, I didn’t.
 I remember as if it was yesterday, taking my pink shoes as close as I could to the moving van parked in front of their house.
 I never went back to see if she saw them and took them with her, but my conscience wasn’t happy with the rationalization I had come up with, and I never could wear the shoes I had coveted and kept.

 Through the years, I spread my coveting around.
 I thought “so and so” had a better family, nicer house, or…excelled at things I thought I never could or would.
 It wasn’t until I wrote about Connie in the Murdo Girl stories, that I discovered part of the truth.

 “Everyone has their cross to bear.”
-Mom always said, when I complained about some pretty gut-wrenching family problems I thought none of my friends had to deal with.
+Mom always said this when I complained about some family problems I thought none of my friends had to deal with.
 I thought I was the only one in the little town of Murdo who didn’t have the perfect family…

 I was wrong and Mom was right.

 The fact that I wanted to be “Connie like,” makes so much more sense to me, now.
 Connie Jackson was an unassuming high school girl who didn’t need the idolatry of anyone else to validate who she was.
 Looking back, I realize it wasn’t her clothes or her hair that I envied.
 It was the fact that she didn’t need the attention from people like me.
 That’s what drew me to her.

 We all have our strengths and weaknesses.
 Some have a strong sense of self and don’t appear to be at all confused about who they are.
 Other’s self-worth is totally dependent on the admiration of everyone in their world.